Illinois Tollway oasis: History

 On December 9, 2009, a truck driver standing at the gas station parking lot of the Belvidere oasis was killed when debris thrown by an explosion at an adjacent factory struck him.
 The six-story factory building was hundreds of feet away from the oasis.

 On September 26, 2013, ISTHA announced that the Des Plaines Oasis over the Jane Addams Tollway would be closed in April 2014.
 The structure was demolished to make way for the widening of the toll road and the O'Hare West Bypass.

 Additionally, ISTHA has proposed rebuilding and widening the Central Tri-State Tollway (I-294) to five lanes in each direction with a wide shoulder that could be used as a "flex lane".
-Under these plans, the Hinsdale and O'Hare Oasis will have to be demolished in order to make room for the wider road.
+Under these plans, the Hinsdale and O'Hare Oasis would have to be demolished in order to make room for the wider road.
 On September 5, 2018, the O'Hare oasis closed to prepare for the widening project.
 The Hinsdale Oasis closed on September 13, 2021, to also prepare for the widening project.

 Locations

 The oases are spread along the tollway system, with each oasis serving traffic in both directions.
-The Lincoln Oasis is strategically placed to serve east-west traffic crossing Illinois on Interstate 80.
-The DeKalb Oasis serves traffic crossing Illinois on Interstate 88, and the Belvidere Oasis serves traffic travelling between Madison, Wisconsin, and Chicago on Interstate 90.
+The Lincoln Oasis is strategically placed to serve east-west traffic crossing Illinois on I-80.
+The DeKalb Oasis serves traffic crossing Illinois on I-88, and the Belvidere Oasis serves traffic travelling between Madison, Wisconsin, and Chicago on I-90.
 The O'Hare Oasis also benefits from serving traffic, including returning rental cars, associated with O'Hare Airport.
-The only tollways that do not have any oases are the Veterans Memorial Tollway (Interstate 355) and the Elgin–O'Hare Tollway (Illinois Route 390), which were designed to serve local traffic and opened decades after the other tollways and oases were built.
-On March 16, 2014, the Des Plaines Oasis closed as part of construction on the Elgin–O'Hare Expressway expansion.
-On September 5, 2018, The O'Hare Oasis closed to make way for Tri State Tollway widening.
+The only tollways that do not have any oases are the Veterans Memorial Tollway (I-355) and the Elgin–O'Hare Tollway (Illinois Route 390), which were designed to serve local traffic and opened decades after the other tollways and oases were built.
+On March 16, 2014, the Des Plaines Oasis closed as part of construction on the I-490.
+On September 5, 2018, the O'Hare Oasis closed to make way for Tri State Tollway widening.
 The Hinsdale Oasis closed on September 13, 2021, also to make way for the Tri State Tollway widening.